MarvinLavechin/daem/publication/scaling_resolution/README.md

 A lower resolution (8nm/pixel) can drastically improve synapses recognition, compared with the original resolution (4nm/pixel).
 Interestingly, a higher resolution (2nm/pixel) can lead to complete failure on learning the synapse and mitochondria labels.
-Training of synapse label sometimes failes even on the original resolution.
+Training of synapse label sometimes fails even on the original resolution.

 ### Reproduce results